 Give it a go!

 I’d recommend anyone to give any of these a go or just to be more experimental even in small ways alongside other artwork or their jobs and duties.
 For the RIBA I wrote a series of creative guides and one of which, ‘Power up!
 New and quick ways to power up your creativity and approach to making art‘, has a range of different techniques to try.
 These aren’t to guide people to create ‘masterpieces’ but to challenge themselves to do something different with minimal equipment or prior knowledge.

 Almost none of my above drawings took more than five minutes each, some considerably less.
-In the busy, stressful and chaotic time of the (first?) lockdown, these small acts of creation helped me to reframe this time in a positive light and gave me an easy and regular way to take my mind off my troubles.
-Through these perhaps I don’t need to remember lockdown as a time of fear, but that there was creativity and hope.
+In the busy, stressful and chaotic time of the lockdowns, these small acts of creation helped me to reframe this time in a positive light and gave me an easy and regular way to take my mind off my troubles.
+Through these perhaps I don’t need to remember the lockdowns as a time of fear, but that there was creativity and hope.